 - Cost Effectiveness: While a DIY project may seem cheaper on paper, unexpected expenses and the time cost of doing everything yourself adds up.
 You may be surprised at the cost effectiveness of hiring a builder to complete the tiny home for you.

 Another option is to have a builder construct the shell of the tiny home while you complete the interior detailing.
-A steel building is the perfect option if you want to go this route.
+A steel building is a perfect option if you want to go this route.
 We handle all the structural components of the building.
 Windows, doors, insulation, metal siding and metal roofing are also options as part of the build.
 You can tackle the rest of the build to keep your project on budget and put your own sweat equity into the home.

 Start Building Your Tiny Home